alex-suprun-git/nextjs-openai-integration-demo/README.md

 > **Status**: 🏗️ Work in Progress

 This is a Turborepo-based monorepo setup for building AI-enhanced mood analysis applications using modern web technologies.
 This monorepo contains two Next.js applications — `platform` and `public` — and shared packages managed with [Turborepo](https://turbo.build/).
-The project integrates tools like OpenAI, Clerk, Prisma, and Contentful to deliver a rich and interactive user experience.
+The project integrates tools like OpenAI, Prisma, and Contentful to deliver a rich and interactive user experience.

 ## 📦 Apps & Packages Structure